 Fork me on GitHub

-RQ’s CronScheduler is a simple scheduler that allows you to enqueue functions at regular intervals.
+RQ’s CronScheduler allows you to enqueue functions/jobs at regular intervals.

 New in version 2.4.0.